-The Consortium offers a Portable Appliance Testing service, available to all members.
-The Consortium now has for its use three testing machines with microwave testers, which will be used by a team of volunteer testers to carry out the required testing of portable appliances in those halls that have requested it.
+The Consortium offers a Portable Appliance Testing service, which is available to all members at a significantly discounted rate.
+The Consortium now has three testing machines plus microwave testers, which are used by a team of qualified volunteers to carry out the required testing of portable appliances in those halls that have requested it.

 Who can use the service?

-The Scheme has been arranged for paid-up members of the Consortium. [ In some cases, the Consortium may allow other charity-based community buildings that are not members of the Consortium to have their portable appliances tested, provided that a volunteer tester is willing to do the work. ]
+The Scheme was primarily arranged for the benefit of paid-up members of the Consortium.
+In some cases however, the Consortium may allow other charity-based community buildings that are not members of the Consortium to have their portable appliances tested, for an agreed fee (detailed below) and provided that a volunteer tester is available to do the work.

 When will our appliances be tested?

-Community Buildings have been grouped together geographically and each group linked to one or two volunteer testers to reduce the travel time and costs.
-The volunteers will then arrange to carry out testing for all buildings in that group within a specific time frame (usually one or two months).
-Where a member requests a testing call out of their geographical sequence, the Coordinator has the discretion to charge the full cost to that member.
+Community Buildings have been grouped together geographically and each group is linked to one or two volunteer testers to reduce travel time and costs.
+The volunteers will arrange to carry out testing for all buildings in that group within a specific time frame (usually one or two months).

-The charges to members for testing up to 50 appliances will be £32, and 50p for each appliance in excess of 50. [ For non-member community buildings, the charge for such testing will be £42 for the first 50 appliances and 50p for each appliance in excess of 50. ]
+The charges to WNCBC members for testing up to 50 appliances will be £32, and 50p for each appliance in excess of 50.